Frequently Asked Questions • Akea

 - I am currently taking a high quality green supplement.
 Should I continue or stop taking it?

-- If I take Essentials, do I need to take anything else?
+- If I take Akea, do I need to take anything else?

-- Is Essentials safe to take with prescription medications?
+- Is Akea safe to take with prescription medications?

 - I currently take medications for my chronic condition.
-If I take Essentials, should I stop taking those medications?
+If I take Akea, should I stop taking those medications?

-- Will Essentials prevent, cure, or eliminate this chronic condition?
+- Will Akea prevent, cure, or eliminate this chronic condition?

 - What does “Hot Spot Healthy” mean?

 - There are other places in the world where people live very long and healthy lives.
-Why does Akea only list nine?
+Why are only nine listed?

 - I heard the FDA will soon be regulating all nutritional supplements prior to 1994 (DSHEA).
 Can you provide more details?